SFI – scheme guidance and information

 A hedgerow along a field

-Our experts have analysed Defra’s guidance for the SFI (Sustainable Farming Incentive).
-You can submit an expression of interest for the latest ‘expanded offer’.
+Our experts have analysed Defra’s guidance for the SFI.
+You can now apply for SFI 2024 without needing to complete the expression of interest survey.
 Find out what you need to do.

 Latest news